 I’ve been to Pondicherry a number of times.
 Be it on my solo trips or travel experiences with my friends, the question of, “what to wear in Pondicherry” has always been dealt with, by me taking into account my comfort level and weather conditions.
-After all, my clothes should allow for an easy exploration of the city.
+After all, my clothes should allow for easy exploration of the city.

 In my current blog, I’ll elaborate on the dress code to be followed at various places in Pondicherry.
 Also, the ideal stuff to wear for both men and women will be taken into consideration.
-I hope that my blog helps you in packing well and staying comfortable throughout your trip.
+I hope that my blog helps you in packing well and stay comfortable throughout your trip.

 What to Wear in Pondicherry as a Traveller ?

 As a travel destination, Pondicherry is one of the most liberal places you’ll come across in India.
 The fact that it was a French Colony for so long makes the people here quite modern in the way they dress.
 The western influence is quite obvious actually.

 In all of my solo trips here and travel experiences with friends, I’ve not seen anyone judging me for what I wear.
 The local people have always been quite warm and non-judgemental.
 Even my fellow travellers have been respectful and decent.